I’m Jenny Pakradooni and this is my food blog. I don’t often use a rolling pin, but I almost always have a cup of coffee in my hand.

 Though I still remember which cookbook or magazine all of my favorites are in (a nearly useless skill in the google age), recently I have found that my new magazines pile up, unread, while I collect recipes on the fly from food blogs and Instagram.
 This year, finally quieting my inner critic which loves to say “Oh, that’s been done before”, I decided to start my own blog since it combines so many of my passions; food, writing, art and photography.
 After all, it hasn’t been done by me. 🙂

-I hope you visit often and I’d love to “meet” you so please, please feel free to comment!
+I hope you visit often and I’d love to know what you think of the recipes so please, feel free to comment! xx